Deltares/fews-web-oc/docs/public/configuration/README.md

 **systemMonitor**: “Import status” and “Running Tasks” components of system monitor will be displayed in Web OC.

 **schematicStatusDisplay**: A tree view will list all SSD displayGroups including all displayPanels (configured permissions respected) available to FewsWebServices.
 Most click-actions on displayPanels are supported: https://publicwiki.deltares.nl/display/FEWSDOC/FEWS+Schematic+Status+Display+%28SSD%29+Web+Service

+## Known issues
+- The FewsWebServices _thinning_ option is used (https://publicwiki.deltares.nl/display/FEWSDOC/FEWS+PI+REST+Web+Service#FEWSPIRESTWebService-GETtimeseries) while retreiving data for Web OC timeseries graphs and tables.
+This function tries to keep the peaks and gaps and minimizes the number of time steps that have to be retrieved.
+Eventually, _thinning_ should not be used for timeseries tables.
+In future releases of Web OC _thinning_ will only be used for timeseries graphs.